Conditional logic between fields

-Conditional fields allow you to create more dynamic and personalized submission forms for your post types.
-By showing or hiding fields based on user input or other factors, conditional fields can streamline the process and improve the user experience.
+Conditional fields allow you to create more dynamic and personalized submission forms for your post types by showing or hiding fields based on user input or selections in real time, as they fill the form.

 Conditional fields can be particularly useful when dealing with complex forms or content structures where displaying all fields at once would overwhelm the user or create unnecessary clutter.
-By presenting fields dynamically, based on user actions or specific conditions, conditional fields help simplify the interaction and make the form or content more intuitive and focused.
+By presenting fields dynamically, you can simplify the interaction and make the form or content more intuitive and focused.

 In the Fields tab of the post type editor, you can configure the fields available for your post type.